Magic in the Greco-Roman world: Empedocles

 Empedocles (c.
 490 – c.
 430 BCE) too has ascribed to him marvelous powers associated with later magicians: that is, he is able to heal the sick, rejuvenate the old, influence the weather and summon the dead.
 E.R.
 Dodds in his 1951 book, The Greeks and the Irrational, argued that Empedocles was a combination of poet, magus, teacher, and scientist.

-It is important to note that after Empedocles, the scale of magical gifts in exceptional individuals shrinks in the literature, becoming specialized.
+After Empedocles, the scale of magical gifts in exceptional individuals shrinks in the literature, becoming specialized.
 Individuals might have the gift of healing, or the gift of prophecy, but are not usually credited with a wide range of supernatural powers as are magoi like Orpheus, Pythagoras and Empedocles.
 Plato reflects such an attitude in his Laws (933a-e) where he takes healers, prophets and sorcerers for granted.
 He acknowledges that these practitioners existed in Athens (and thus presumably in other Greek cities), and they had to be reckoned with and controlled by laws; but one should not be afraid of them, their powers are real, but they themselves represent a rather low order of humanity.
 An early Christian analogy is found in the 1st century CE writings of the Apostle Paul.
 Paul's First Letter to the Corinthians conceptualizes the idea of a limitation of spiritual gifts.